alphacep/vosk-asterisk/README.md

 https://github.com/alphacep/vosk-server

-It is tested with latest asterisk git master, but should probably work for earlier versions.
+It is tested with latest asterisk git master, but should equally work with other branches (13,16,17).
+Just make sure you have latest branch update since we need some fixes in res_http_websocket.

 ## Installation